 Prevalent has created two surveys, one representing the full CAIQ, and the other CAIQ-Lite.
 The full CAIQ survey has been split into individual control groups representing the 16 control domains.
 This is to allow for customization of the survey to suit the needs to individual customers dependent on their appetite for their assessing cloud providers.
 The Prevalent approach to hosting both questionnaires in our Third-Party Risk Management Platform has several benefits:

-CSA standards require robust management and tracking of third-party risk.
+CSA standards require robust third-party risk management practices.
 Prevalent can help address the requirements in the CAIQ by:

 As your organization seeks to migrate more workloads to the cloud, assessing third parties will be essential.
 Prevalent can help by centralizing vendor assessments across a range of requirements.
 Learn more about how Prevalent can help with your CAIQ compliance initiatives.